wordswords/media-library-homepage/README.md

 # Updating the homepage

-After you have made edits and customised your homepage and want to serve the latest version, just run the script `update-media-library-homepage-server.sh`.
+After you have made edits and customised your homepage and want to serve the latest version, just run the script `update-media-library-homepage.sh`.

 # Uninstalling